nthykier/CronoShift/README.md

  * 1 point per skipped turn while the current clone is outside the time machine.
    - 0 points per skipped turn while the current clone is inside the time machine.
  * 1 point for every clone crated (after the first).

+The actual scoring displayed to the player is sent through a formula to make it drop from 100 towards 0.

 Instructions (Installing/Setup)